barumau/pandunia/pol/pandunia-pol.md

 be dara - latać (fruwać)
 be dom - mieszkać
 be duka - martwić
-be dur - trwać, zająć czas; przez
+be dura - trwać, zająć czas; przez
 be estasi - nie ruszać się
 be fatige - męczyć się (nużyć się)
 be fen - pęknąć (rozpaść się)